nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-3.md

 7. Fish until 8:30 am or you run out of Bait, whichever comes first.
 8. Travel to the Beach, checking the Garbage Cans below Jodi's and Haley's houses on the way.
 9. Check the Beach for forageables and Artifact Spots.
-10. Travel to Willy's shop.
+10. Travel to the Fish Shop.
 Sell all fish and any Beach foraging items.
 Save the lowest-quality [Sardine](https://stardewvalleywiki.com/Sardine) for the [Ocean Fish Bundle](https://stardewvalleywiki.com/Bundles#Ocean_Fish_Bundle).
 11. If you received a Copper Ore from a fishing chest on Spring 2, purchase as much Bait as possible; otherwise, save 75g so you can purchase a Copper Ore from Clint later.
     - You should be able to purchase at least 400 Bait, and usually you can expect to receive more from fishing chests.
 The Bait should last all Spring.
     - Waiting to sell the fish until you have acquired the [Fisher](https://stardewvalleywiki.com/Fishing#Fishing_Skill) profession is not optimal.